gvwilson/thirdbit/_pages/speaking.md

 - No branding of my content (e.g., addition of someone else's logo) without my express prior approval.
 - I reserve the right to charge extra if my content is branded.
 - I reserve the right to charge for my labor if I am required to reformat my content in any way.
-  Any such requirement, and my rate, must be agreed before a contract is signed,
+  Any such requirement, and my rate, must be agreed before a contract is signed.

 ## Costs